baozouai/vite-plugin-enhance-log/README.md

   /** the delimiter for each parameter is an empty string by default, you can also use a newline \n, a semicolon';' a comma',' or even a pig '🐖' */ splitBy?: boolean
   /**
-   * need endLine, default false
+   * need endLine, default false， only if startLine unequal endLine
    * @example
    * console.log('line of 1 🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀 ~ main.tsx', ..., 'line of 10 🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀 ~ main.tsx')
    *  */